Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

+Let us also mention strongly related work of Feller \cite{Fel,Fel2} and of Reuter \cite{Reu} dealing with uniqueness of Markov process on discrete sets with given weights.
+While these works use different methods and seem to have been somewhat neglected in the above mentioned literature, they in fact cover parts of the abstract results on stochastic completeness discussed in \cite{Woj,Web}.
+They are in some sense even more general in that they do not assume symmetry of the Markov process.
+We will discuss this more specifically after the statement of our corresponding result.
+However, we stress already here that a crucial part of our result is not covered by \cite{Fel,Reu} as we allow for both a killing term and for arbitrary measures on our underlying set.

-As far as methods are concerned we note that our basic line of argument is based on resolvents while \cite{Woj,Web} consider the heat equation.
-Let us emphasize that our treatment requires intrinsically more effort than the considerations of \cite{Woj,Web} as in our setting the generators of the Dirichlet forms are known much less explicit.
-In fact, in general not even the functions with compact support will be in their domain of definition.
-If these functions belong to the domain of definition and a certain geometric condition -- called $(A)$ below -- is satisfied, we can
+Let us emphasize that our treatment requires intrinsically more effort than the considerations of \cite{Dod2,DM,Web, Woj} as in our setting the Laplacians (i.e., generators of the Dirichlet forms) are known much less explicitly.
+In fact, in general not even the functions with compact support will be in the domain of definition of our Laplacians.